bravehorsie/dependency-dump/README.md

 Usage:
 java -jar dependencydump.jar -project ~/path/to/projectsources -localRepo ~/path/to/local/maven/repo

-Optional parameters:

-    -excludeGroups
+usage:
-        Excludes dependencies with specified groupIds separated by comma.
+ -excludeGroups <arg>   Excludes dependencies with specified groupIds
+                        separated by comma.
 Transitive dependencies of excluded artifacts will not be printed, use with caution.

-    -includeScopes
+ -includeLicense        Include licenses parsed from POM files of direct
+                        dependencies.
+Default false.
-        Include only dependencies with specified scopes.
+ -includeScopes <arg>   Include only dependencies with specified scopes.
                         Separated by comma.
 Transitive dependencies of excluded artifacts will not be printed, use with caution.

-    -printTree
+ -localRepo <arg>       Filesystem path to local maven repository
+                        (required)
-        Print dependencies as a tree merged from all subprojects instead of flat output.
+ -project <arg>         Filesystem path to project (required) -tree                  Print dependencies as a tree merged from all
+                        subprojects instead of flat output.
 Default false.

 ```

 ### Example